facebook••facebook••youtube••contact••index••home

 The iconic Shure SM57 was recorded through the XLR port of the Rode Streamer X with gain at 67dB.
 It requires more gain than most mics, albeit not as gain hungry as the SM7B.
 Like the SM58, the SM57 sports an internal pneumatic shock mount to smooth away minor vibrations.
 It has excellent rejection of off-axis sound.

 For this track, I spoke straight into the mic from 10 cm away.
 If you prefer less brightness, speak offset to the capsule.
 This nearly indestructible mic sounds great: warm, smooth and easy on plosives.
 The sonic character evokes a radio announcer vibe.
-The SM57 is more flattering for my voice than the PodMic USB.
+The SM57 is a little more flattering for my voice than the PodMic USB.

 The SM57 retails for $99 USD.